marty777/ponderthis/2023/01/README.md

 reached.
 This gives excellent properties for a recursive approach:

 * The size of the string to be considered decreases in length the further down the recursive chain we move.
 This remains true for any sub-transformations as well.
-* The recusion will always arrive at trivial cases, since the leftmost character in the string can always be transformed into any other character.
+* The recursion will always arrive at trivial cases, since the leftmost character in the string can always be transformed into any other character.

 A recursive solver seemed like an approach that was more likely to handle 20-character strings successfully.